Skip to main content

 What is a Confluence tooltip?

-How to add the tooltips to a Confluence page
+How to add tooltips to a Confluence page

 What are Confluence tooltips used for?

-Let’s talk Confluence tooltips, and how they can help you provide extra information to keep everyone in the know.
+Let’s talk about Confluence tooltips and how they can help you provide extra information to keep users in the know.

 What is a Confluence tooltip?